Admissions

 Transfer Credit Evaluation

 Courses submitted for transfer credit should be comparable in content and difficulty to those offered at Kettering University.
-To complete a preliminary credit self-audit, use the Transfer Course Equivalency Tool.
+To complete a preliminary credit self-audit, use the Degree Works Tool.
+Student must earn a grade of at least a "C" or equivalent in an individual class for that class to be considered for transfer credit.
 Applicants must provide official transcripts and may be required to provide the Registrar's Office with a college course catalog, course syllabi, or additional information for evaluation purposes.
 Transfer applicants who have completed Advanced Placement (AP) or International Baccalaureate (IB) courses may also need to have official AP/IB scores sent to the university.

 Suggested Courses